So, you're interested in starting your own business online, or becoming a solopreneur.

 One of the biggest misconceptions people have is what they’re selling.
 You're not just selling a product or service — you're selling a unique solution to a very specific problem.

-For instance, if you're a digital marketing expert who spent a few years buying websites, growing their blog traffic and revenue, and then selling them, your UVP could be "Turn your blog into a 6-figure sales channel”
+For instance, if you're a digital marketing expert who spent a few years buying websites, growing their blog traffic and revenue, and then selling them, your UVP could be "Turn your blog into a 6-figure sales channel”.

-Use Twitter or LinkedIn to ask questions to your network about what challenges they face in your niche.
-This real-time feedback can help refine your UVP.
+Use Twitter/X or LinkedIn (easiest) to ask questions to your network about what challenges they face in your niche.

 Step 2: In-depth Market Research